Ridzz23/cse15l-lab-reports/LabReport2.md

 Along with this code file I have used a Server.java file which defines the interface URLHandler, class ServerHttpHandler and class Server.

 **Brief Explanation of `ChatServer.java` code :**
 The `ChatServer.java` file contains 2 classes - the Handler class and the ChatServer class.
 The Handler class checks whether the URL contains the `\add-message` query.
-If this query is found then the string following is split to find the `user` and the `message`.
-Then, the string `<user> : <s> \n` is appended to the array `list` which keeps track of all the message strings.
+If this query is found then the following string is split to find the `user` and the `message`.
+Finally, the string `<user> : <s> \n` is appended to the array `list` which keeps track of all the message strings and the contents of the list is displayed.

 ![Image](ChatServer2.png)